getsentry/sentry-javascript/packages/apm/README.md

 ## General

+This package is deprecated and will be removed in the next major release.
+We recommend switching to using the `@sentry/tracing` package for the time being.

 This package contains extensions to the `@sentry/hub` to enable APM related functionality.
 It also provides integrations for Browser and Node that provide a good experience out of the box.